zahta/machine-learning/README.md

 ### :star:  Colab
    - [**What is Colaboratory?**](https://colab.research.google.com/notebooks/intro.ipynb#scrollTo=5fCEDCU_qrC0)

    - **A good approach to import local datasets into the Colab:**

-   		:one: Compress the the dataset's folder, e.i., as a `zip` file :two: Upload the compressed file to your Google drive :three: Mount your Google drive into the 			colab :four: Unzip the compressed file in Colab.
+   		:one: Compress the dataset's folder, e.i., as a `zip` file :two: Upload the compressed file to your Google drive :three: Mount your Google drive into the 			colab :four: Unzip the compressed file in Colab.

    - [**To prevent Google Colab from disconnecting**](https://kapeli.com/cheat_sheets/LaTeX_Math_Symbols.docset/Contents/Resources/Documents/index):